-Balotelli brings fight against racism directly to fans
+‘Shame on you’: Balotelli lashes out at fans for racism

 It was the second time this weekend that a Serie A game was suspended for offensive chants, after Roma supporters aimed anti-territorial chants at Napoli on Saturday.

-Offensive chants have also been aimed at Romelu Lukaku, Dalbert Henrique, Miralem Pjanic, Ronaldo Vieira and Kalidou Koulibaly in Serie A this season.
+Derogatory chants have also been aimed at Romelu Lukaku, Dalbert Henrique, Miralem Pjanic, Ronaldo Vieira and Kalidou Koulibaly in Serie A this season.
 There was also a case of racist chants aimed by Verona fans at AC Milan midfielder Franck Kessie in September.

 Visibly upset as he fought for the ball near the corner flag at the end of the stadium where the monkey chants were emanating from, Balotelli had heard enough.
 He interrupted the action, picked up the ball with his hands and drop-kicked it into the crowd.